Skip to main content

 Integration Tests

-To run integration tests on your local machine, you need to set up your Kaggle API credentials.
-You can do this in one of these two ways described this doc.
-Refer to the sections:
+To run integration tests on your local machine, you need to set up your Kaggle credentials.
+You can do this by following the authentication instructions.

-After setting up your credentials by any of these methods, you can run the integration tests as follows:
+After setting up your credentials, you can run the integration tests as follows:

 License

-The Kaggle API is released under the Apache 2.0 license.
+The Kaggle CLI is released under the Apache 2.0 license.

 Project details